As a part of Operation Deep Freeze, the U.S. Navy operated a small nuclear power plant at the McMurdo Station, Antarctica, from 1962 to 1979.

 The nuclear plant was decommissioned after a leak was discovered.

 The estimated radiation doses for Veterans at McMurdo Station are low.
 The risk of diseases from this exposure are also low.
 Read the dose assessment reports from the Department of Defense to learn more:

-VA already recognizes certain cancers and other diseases as linked to exposure to ionizing radiation during military service.
+Although the risk of disease is low, VA recognizes certain cancers and other diseases as linked to exposure to ionizing radiation during service.
 Eligibility for VA compensation depends on a number of factors, such as the radiation dose and when the disease develops.

 Veterans not enrolled in the VA health care system, find out if you qualify for VA health care.